Introduction

 The next step would be to prepare a scheme of merger by the transferor or transferee companies based on the due diligence report.

 The Board of Directors of the respective companies will have to pass a resolution in this regard.
-While passing the resolution the scheme shall be considered as so drawn and then, in accordance with the provisions of Companies Act -1994, hold meetings of their respective members to consider and approve the said scheme.
+While passing the resolution the scheme shall be considered as so drawn and then, by the provisions of Companies Act -1994, hold meetings of their respective members to consider and approve the said scheme.

 If a majority in number representing three-fourths in value of members present in the meeting, either in person or by proxy, approve the scheme, the same shall be deemed to have the approval of the members.